Integrated correlators at strong coupling in an orbifold of $\mathcal{N}=4$ SYM: Conclusions

 As a final remark, it is worth noting that the methods developed in this work can be extended to the case of generic quiver gauge theories with $M$ nodes.
 It would be interesting to analyse the integrated correlators in this broader context and explore how the results presented in this paper might be influenced by the different orbifold projection.

 1cm { {\bf Acknowledgments}} 0.2cm We are very grateful to M. Billò, M. Frau and A. Lerda for many important discussions and for reading and commenting on the draft of our article.
-Furthermore we would like to thank P. De Smet, F. Galvagno, H. Paul, D. Rodr\'iguez-G\'omez, K. Zarembo and X. Zhang for useful discussions.
+Furthermore we would like to thank P.-J. De Smet, F. Galvagno, H. Paul, D. Rodr\'iguez-G\'omez, K. Zarembo and X. Zhang for useful discussions.
+In particular we are grateful to P.-J. De Smet for pointing out an alternative numerical method different from the one illustrated in Appendix \ref{app:numerics}.
 Moreover, PV would like to thank the Quantum Field and String Theory Group of Humboldt University for the hospitality during the first stages of this project.
 The work of PV is partially supported by the MUR PRIN contract 2020KR4KN2 ``String Theory as a bridge between Gauge Theories and Quantum Gravity'' and by the INFN project ST\&FI ``String Theory \& Fundamental Interactions''.
 The work of AP is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the Emmy Noether program ``Exploring the landscape of string theory flux vacua using exceptional field theory” (project number 426510644).

 1cm